lawrenceevalyn/THE-DISS/README.md

 This is a helpful guide to finding ECCO-TCP files: https://shgregg.com/2017/08/16/finding-ecco-tcp-texts/

 It doesn't seem like anyone has available a list of *just* what's in the ECCO-TCP; the closest I can come is the TCP-titles csv which includes EEBO and Evans TCP texts as well, and has no publisher info.

+When getting publisher location data from ECCO, the ECCO1 slice of the corpus doesn't include catalog location info in the original MARC file so I use publisher's imprint instead :(

 ### My horrible MARC > OpenRefine workflow